Fort Myers Personal Injury Attorney

 If you have been a victim of any accident caused due to someone else’s negligence, you have the right to file a personal injury claim.
 However, the process may be time-consuming, and you must follow a step-by-step guide to file the lawsuit.

 • Obtain medical care: The foremost step in filing an injury claim is to seek medical attention immediately.
-You can go for a check-up even if you have sustained minor injuries.
-In the future, the injuries may surface and lead to significant health problems.
+You should go for a check-up even if you have sustained only minor injuries.
+In the future, injuries may surface and lead to significant health problems.
+Additionally, any demand for compensation will need medical records and medical evidence.

 • Prepare documentation: The victim must prepare medical records and document all injuries, damages, and other treatments if needed.

 • Investigating the accident scene: It is vital to investigate the scene where the accident occurred by collecting necessary evidence.
-In addition, the witnesses’ information can also prove to be useful for your case.
+In addition, witnesses’ information can also prove to be useful for your case.

 What are the four factors of negligence?

-• Damages: Plaintiff suffered injury and damages.
+• Damages: Plaintiff suffered injury and damages as a result.

 The plaintiff must prove all four elements to recover under negligence law in Florida.
-If you or a loved one has been injured and you think you may have a negligence claim, contact a team of competent Fort Myers personal injury lawyers.
+If you or a loved one have been injured and you think you may have a negligence claim, contact a team of competent Fort Myers personal injury lawyers.

-Common Types of Injuries
+Common Types of Injuries in Fort Myers

 Auto accidents, slips and falls, medical malpractice, and other accidents can result in devastating injuries.
-Personal injury lawsuits can arise from many types of injuries such as
+Personal injury lawsuits can arise from many types of injuries such as:

 • Back and Neck Injuries: These can range from minor neck pain to severe injuries such as dislocated discs in the spine.
-These injuries may prevent the victims from returning to work and performing day-to-day activities.
+These injuries may prevent the victim from returning to work and performing day-to-day activities.

 • Broken Bones: Auto crashes mean bones are broken easily due to speed, severity, and other factors.